About the Program

 Qualifying Examination

-The qualifying examination will evaluate a student’s depth of knowledge in his or her research area, breadth of knowledge in fundamentals of biophysics, ability to formulate a research plan, and critical thinking.
+The qualifying examination will evaluate a student’s depth of knowledge in their research area, breadth of knowledge in fundamentals of biophysics, ability to formulate a research plan, and critical thinking.
 The QE prospectus/proposal will include a description of the specific research problem but will serve as a framework for the QE committee members to probe the student’s foundational knowledge in the field and area of research.
 Proposals will be written in the manner of a NIH-style grant proposal.
 The prospectus must be completed and submitted to the QE chair no fewer than four weeks prior to the oral qualifying examination.

 Students are expected to pass the qualifying examination by the end of the fourth semester in the program.